GRomR1/docker-flask-hello/README.md

-# How to create an OAuth 2.0 Provider
+# An example of the basic use of docker in web development

-This is an example of Docker usage with deployment a simple web app [flask-hello](https://github.com/GRomR1/flask-hello).
+This is an example of [Docker](http://docker.com) usage with deployment a simple web app [flask-hello](https://github.com/GRomR1/flask-hello).

 ## Build image